jdwhitfield/p116_s22_qis/README.md

-#Physics 116: Graduate Quantum Information
+# Physics 116: Graduate Quantum Information
+Instructor: James Daniel Whitfield

 The Physics 116: *Quantum Information Science* course at Dartmouth College is a graduate-level introduction to modern research areas in quantum information science.
 The goals are twofold: (1) to understand quantum information and technology including entanglement, quantum computing, and quantum measurements, and (2) to prepare students for industrial and academic QIS research environments.
 See dartgo.org/p_116_s22_qis.